 Frequently Asked Questions

 Blue Oval City is a planned automotive assembly complex in west Tennessee.
 It will be the largest, most advanced and efficient automotive production campus in Ford Motor Company’s history.
 The campus will include a Ford assembly plant, a supplier park and a battery manufacturing and recycling plant in partnership with SK Innovation.
-The site will become a vertically integrated, carbon-neutral ecosystem with key suppliers and battery manufacturing on the same campus where Ford will assemble next generation all-electric F-Series trucks.
+The site will become a vertically integrated, carbon-neutral ecosystem with key suppliers and battery manufacturing on the same campus where Ford will assemble Ford's second generation electric truck.
 Here’s a recap of the announcement.